Published

 • Quality of new sales opportunities created.
 Not all sales opportunities are created equal; some have a better chance of converting than others.
 Are the leads generated by your account-based marketing strategy meeting or exceeding the quality of leads from other methods?

-• Account win rates: This metric is especially important because it shows how many deals are actually won from each account once they come into your pipeline.
+• Account win rates: This metric is fundamental because it shows how many deals are actually won from each account once they come into your pipeline.

 Conclusion

-There is no one-size-fits-all with account-based marketing.
+There is no one-size-fits-all when considering account-based marketing tactics.
 Job titles and roles are going to vary and so should your approach to them.
+Create your ideal strategy that will work best for your organization and will get you the most accounts.
 Make sure you’re not just adding another task to the bottom of your to-do list, but that you’re taking the time needed to have a personal relationship with these key accounts.

 author image